LunarG/VulkanTools/BUILDVT.md

 This repository contains additional layers and the VkTrace trace/replay tools, supplementing the loader and validation layer core components found at https://github.com/KhronosGroup.

-This repository previously contained a sample Intel Vulkan driver that has since been deprecated.
-The final stable version of that source code is available from this repo by checking out the git tag "Vulkan-ICD-Snapshot".
-This source code is no longer supported.

 ## Git the Bits

 The public repository for the the LunarG VulkanTools is hosted at https://github.com/LunarG.